 First I made the bread dough and filled the mini-loaf pans.
 They turned out beautiful.
 I brushed them with butter before baking, and after, to keep them a little softer like a brat bun would be.

-Then I gently simmered the Italian Sausage links (be sure to check for gluten if you are intolerant; and if I’m not cooking for my daughters I simmer them in beer) to cook and tenderize.
+Then I gently simmered the Italian Sausage links in beer.
+(Be sure to check for gluten if you are intolerant; and if I’m not cooking for my daughters I simmer them in beer) [2015 update: Gluten Free beer is on the rise, and delicious.
+Find one and simmer away!]
+Simmering them gently in beer adds flavor and keeps them moist.
 Once done, I set them aside while I waited for the bread to cool and prepped my onions and peppers for the grill.
-When all was ready, it was outside to the grill to whip up some tasty vittles.
+When all was ready, I headed outside to grill up some tasty vittles.

 I use a basket for my veggies, lightly salt (no pepper until they are off the heat, the pepper can burn and taste bitter) and a bit of olive oil to prevent sticking.
 The sausages get a brief visit to a blazing hot grill to get a little char and heat back up again.
 Watch them, and when you see the juices bubbling inside the skins, they are done!
 Don’t wait for them to split and start squirting like an open fire hydrant, that will only result in dry as bone sausages.
 I also gently split the buns and grilled cut side down for a moment to get a slight grill flavor to them.
 Yum.
 Aren’t they Bee-U-Ti-ful??

 Voila!
 Dinner was served!